Fil/pangea/docs/d3/candlestick-chart.md

 # Candlestick chart

 This chart shows the daily low, high, open and close of Apple stock.
 Each “candle” represents a single trading day.
 A specialized _x_-axis is used to avoid gaps on the weekend when the markets are closed.
 Compare to a [line chart](./line-chart).
+See also the [Plot version](../plot/candlestick-chart).
 Data: [Yahoo Finance](https://finance.yahoo.com/lookup)

 ```js echo
 // Declare the chart dimensions and margins.